National Dog Party Day is celebrated on June 21st, and it’s a fun holiday for dogs to let loose and enjoy the company of other canines.

 3. Invite Your Pup’s Best Friends

 Picking out a guest list can be tough.
-You should only invite dogs that get along and have been properly socialized, or incidents become more likely.
+You should only invite dogs who get along and have been properly socialized, or incidents become more likely.

 A good place to start is with your pup’s friends from doggy daycare or training classes.